keidrun/dept/README.md

 ### Specify a template from your fixed templates

-Of course, you can specify a template you'd like to use in your project after `dept install` to ignore a default template.
+Of course, you can specify a template you'd like to use in your project after `dept install`.

 ```bash
 $ dept list